CozmoNate/HWSensors/README.txt

-HWSensors is a software bundle includes drivers and applications allow you to access information from various sensors available on your MAC.
+HWSensors is a software bundle includes drivers and applications allow you to access information from hardware sensors available on your MAC.

 FakeSMC is an open source SMC device driver/emulator developed by netkas (http://netkas.org/).